pluribus-one/mdr-ra/README.md

 * The automation will create a set of self-signed certificates, stored in the `/home/datashield/datashield_setup/https/cert` directory, to enable the HTTPS proxy service.
+    [!CAUTION]
     While this will allow the service to establish encrypted connections, it cannot be considered a source of trust in any kind of public network.
-In order to expose the service to the public internet, users should acquire valid certificates from a trusted authority such as [Let's Encrypt](https://letsencrypt.org/) for a dedicated fully-qualified domain name.
+In order to expose the service to the public internet, users should acquire valid certificates from a trusted authority such as [Let's Encrypt](https://letsencrypt.org/) for a dedicated fully-qualified
+    domain name.

 * The Opal web interface is exposed through a dedicated NGINX server functioning as a HTTPS reverse proxy with the ModSecurity web application